timluc0428/Learning-Notes/How-to-learn.md

 It is impossible to retain all the valuable information you come across in your active working memory.
 Especially within the realm of programming, networking, cybersecurity, etc.

-A good artificial working memory contains high value information that is effectively indexed and cataloged for later ref
+A good artificial working memory contains high value information that is effectively indexed and cataloged for later reference.
+Even if you forget the thing, being familiar enough with the topic to know you encountered it and have stored the info someplace and know where to find it is essentially the same a

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NDYzODk4MDcsNzY3MDkyNTM2XX0=
+eyJoaXN0b3J5IjpbLTI4NTA0NTUxNCw3NjcwOTI1MzZdfQ==
 -->